-Federal National Mortgage Association (FNMA): Fannie Mae was created by an act of Congress in 1938 under the Federal National Mortgage Association Act to provide a secondary market for mortgage loans in the United States.
-It does this by purchasing existing home loans and pooling them together to create mortgage-backed securities that can them be sold to investors, along with a guaranty of the timely payment of principal and interest on the underlying loans.
-Fannie Mae was privatized in 1968, and operated as a private stockholder-owned company for 40 years before the housing market collapse forced them into federal government conservatorship in September 2008.
+Fannie Mae was created by an act of Congress in 1938 under the Federal National Mortgage Association Act to provide a secondary market for mortgage loans in the United States.
+It does this by purchasing existing home loans and pooling them together to create mortgage backed securities that can them be sold to investors, along with a guaranty of the timely payment of principal and interest on the underlying loans.
+Fannie Mae was privatized in 1968, and operated as a private stockholder owned company for 40 years before the housing market collapse forced them into federal government conservatorship in September 2008.
 Fannie Mae debt obligations are highly liquid and its senior debt is AAA-rated.

-Government National Mortgage Association (GNMA or Ginnie Mae): Securities guaranteed by GNMA and issued by mortgage bankers, commercial banks, savings and loan associations and other institutions.
-Security holder is protected by full faith and credit of the U.S. Government.
+Government National Mortgage Association (GNMA or "Ginnie Mae"): Long-term mortgage-backed Ssecurities backed by FHA and VA loans guaranteed by GNMA and issued by mortgage bankers, commercial banks, savings and loan associations and other institutions.
+Security holder is protected by the full faith and credit of the U.S. TreasuryGovernment.
 Ginnie Mae securities are backed by FHA or VA mortgages.
-The term pass-through is often used to describe Ginnie Maes.
+The term "pass-through" is often used to describe Ginnie Maes securities as principal and interest payments from the underlying homeowners are passed along to investors.